NBC: Canal de Noticias

 In 1993, NBC launched a 24-hour Spanish-language news channel serving Latin America (the second news channel serving that region overall, after Noticias ECO, and the first to broadcast 24 hours a day), Canal de Noticias NBC, which based its news schedule around the "wheel" format conceived at CNN.
 The channel, which was headquartered in the offices of the NBC News Channel affiliate news service in Charlotte, North Carolina, employed over 50 journalists to produce, write, anchor and provide technical services.
 Canal de Noticias NBC shut down in 1999 due to the channel's inability to generate sustainable advertising revenue.

 Caribbean

 In the Caribbean, many subscription providers carry either select U.S.-based NBC-affiliated stations or the main network feed from NBC and Telemundo O&Os WNBC and WNJU in New York City or WTVJ and WSCV in Miami.
 In addition, the network's programming has been available in the U.S. Virgin Islands since 2004 on WVGN-LD in Charlotte Amalie (owned by LKK Group), while Telemundo owned-and-operated station WKAQ-TV in San Juan, Puerto Rico carries the WNBC feed on a digital subchannel.

 Bahamas

 In the Bahamas, NBC programming is available via U.S.-based affiliate stations on domestic cable providers.

 Netherlands Antilles

-In Aruba, NBC maintains an affiliation with Oranjestad station PJA-TV (which brands on-air as "ATV").
+Until its bankruptcy and cessation of operations in 2016, NBC maintained an affiliation in Aruba with Oranjestad station PJA-TV (which branded on-air as "15 ATV").
+Aruba currently receives NBC service from network flagship WNBC via cable.